'Aquaman' Star Amber Heard admits to getting Johnny Depp into an audio clip - The Media HQ

 “I’m sorry I didn’t hit you over your face with a hard slap, but I hit you, it didn’t hit you.
 Honey, you didn’t hit.
 I don’t know what the movement of my actual hand was, but I’m fine “I didn’t hurt you, I didn’t hit you, I hit you.”

-Johnny Depp had this to say about their relationship in the audio clip:
+Johnny Depp had the following to say about their relationship in the audio clip:

 “I left last night Honestly, I swear because I couldn’t accept the idea of more physicality, more physical abuse on each other.
 Because if we had gone ahead with it, it would have become f – bad.
 And baby, I have you told this before.
 I’m terrified, we are now a crime scene. “